OPS-E2E-PPE/VBA-Docs/outlook/How-to/Search-and-Filter/filtering-items-using-query-keywords.md

 ---
-title: Filtering Items Using Query Keywords ms.prod: outlook ms.assetid: d7e6b169-c5fd-7acc-f077-658a153a921f ms.date: 06/08/2017
+title: Filtering Items Using Query Keywords ms.assetid: d7e6b169-c5fd-7acc-f077-658a153a921f ms.date: 06/08/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Filtering Items Using Query Keywords

-You can use the following query keywords only in DAV Searching and Locating (DASL) queries.
+Use the following query keywords only in DAV Searching and Locating (DASL) queries.
 Keywords are case-insensitive.
 Microsoft Jet does not support any query keywords.

 ## ci_startwith and ci_phrasematch